aguasingas/drupal_viewfield_views_area/README.md

 Viewfield Views Area
 ====================

+Drupal 7 module.
 Create an entity with a viewfield.
 Point that viewfield to a view.
 Show that entity as a header/footer in that view!

 Provides an Area for views where you can select